anaconda-auth#

 This package provides a Panel OAuth plugin

-called anaconda_auth
+called anaconda_auth.

 Installation#